 Another way of strengthening your pelvis would be to do pilates.
 According to research, doing 1-2 hours of pilates can help strengthen your pelvic floor along with a lot of core muscles in your back, abs, as well as your hips.
 Pilates also has the added benefit of improving your breathing, so it’s a good form of exercise to do, even if you don’t have any pelvic floor disorders.

 Lastly, if you’re still having some issues, you can talk to your OB/GYN and ask about what forms of therapy you can do in order to strengthen your pelvic muscles.
 There are also other treatments which include electric stimulation, and prescription medication that can help you address any problems with your pelvic floor.

 Even if you’re not pregnant, or if you haven’t given birth, it’s important to strengthen your pelvic floor.
 Doing kegel exercises as a part of your daily exercise routine can help prevent any problems, later on, should you and your husband choose to have a child.
 A strong pelvic floor provides support for when you’re carrying your baby, and helps a lot when it comes to a natural birth.

 Kegel exercises are also helpful when it comes to your sex life, as it helps women achieve orgasm faster, and can thus make you and your husband’s lovemaking much more pleasurable and intimate.

-A proper diet and enough exercise also does wonders for your body, so it's important to have a holistic approach when it comes to your wellness.
+A proper diet and enough exercise also do wonders for your body, so it’s important to have a holistic approach when it comes to your wellness.

 *Republished with permission from theAsianparent Philippines